netscaler/netscaler-terraform-modules/azure/cloud_native/README.md

 ssh_public_key_file = "<Public key path>"
 ssh_private_key_file = "<Private key path>"
 ```

+**Important:** After creating a variable file in accordance with your requirements, ensure to name the file with the suffix `.auto.tfvars`.
+For example, `my-vpx-ha-deployment.auto.tfvars`.

 **Important:** Make sure you input values in the file in accordance with your deployment topology.